pracj3am/osto/README.md

 ###1.2 Table class properties annotations

  * @column - name of column
- * @null - wheter the column can have NULL value
+ * @null - wheter the column can has the NULL value

 License